tacaswell/awj/README.md

 first insert before pruning will save to disk before the pruning is done, the ``max_size`` is more of a suggestion than a guarantee.

+Keys must be strings which can be used as part of a filename.

 The full `dict` interface has is not implemented (yet).

 There are feathers poking out everywhere.